unigrid-project/unigrid-project.github.io/docs/testnet/gridnode_testnet.md

 ## Removing the docker container

-To remove the docker containers you can use the below commands.
+To remove the docker containers you can use the below commands. ***Perform this if you would like to run the script again with a different key or just for testing.***

 ```bash
 docker stop watchtower hedgehog